JohnOlufemi/SQL-Project---Solving-the-Murder-Mystery-/README.md

 # SQLProject-Solving the Murder Mystery

-In this project, I used SQL to solve an hypothetical murder mystery whcih took place in SQL City
+In this project, SQL was used to solve an hypothetical murder mystery

 A crime has taken place, and the detective needs help.